 Tournament Director (or designee) will retrieve the broke down team’s fish and assist in getting the boat to the weigh site.
 Note: Lack of fuel, oil, or battery power are not considered a mechanical problem.

-X. Points Scoring
+X. Regular Season Points Scoring

-Championship points will be awarded at the conclusion of each Club tournament.
-The team/competitor accumulating the highest points score after all tournaments have been conducted shall be declared the Champion.
+Regular Season points will be awarded at the conclusion of each regular season Club tournament.
+The team/competitor accumulating the highest points score after all regular season tournaments have been conducted shall be declared the Angler/team of the year Champion.

-Points shall be awarded based on final weight ranking as follows:
+Points shall be awarded per event based on final weight ranking as follows: